PGBSNH20/spaceparkv2-group2/Documentation/Controllers.md

 ## Base: /api

 ### Occupancies
-This is our table on SQL that has the Occupancies of that SpacePort
+This is our table on SQL that has the Occupancies of SpaceParks

 #### GET